Dog Training Basics

 Toys and treats are popular rewards for canines.
 While preferences may vary, soft meaty treats tend to be favorites among canines.
 Keep a variety of treats on hand so you can change up the types of rewards offered to keep the dog engaged.
 Rewarding canines with food treats is known as continuous reinforcement; once they form a habitual behavior pattern you should gradually decrease frequency until they only need them occasionally.

-See also How to Keep Your Dog Health Eyes Healthy
+See also Common Dog Health Problems

 Behavior issues like excessive barking or aggression toward people, other dogs or pets can often be difficult to resolve.
 Working with a professional to identify their source can help you understand why such behaviors exist and create an action plan to manage them effectively.
 For instance, if your dog gets anxious when you leave the house, this could be because he or she feels abandoned by you.
 By working with a trainer to associate leaving with calmness rather than anxiety.
 It can be accomplished through a series of training sessions where the handler pretends to leave, then returns and gives their dog verbal and visual rewards for calming down.
 This can then be repeated in different locations until their pet can relax wherever they are; if this does not work, contact a professional trainer to explore other treatment options.